html-graph/html-graph/README.md

 </a>

 Instead of connecting nodes dirrectly this library uses concept of ports, which provide greater fexibility at managing edges.
-Port is an entity of the node to which edge can be attached to.
+Port is an entity of a node to which edge can be attached to.

 This library fits for tasks where easy nodes customization and interactiveness are required.